Amrithesh-k/Scraping/README.md

-Here's a GitHub documentation template for your web scraping project using Playwright, BeautifulSoup, and Pandas for extracting and storing data from a website:[https://www.texasgasservice.com/account](https://www.texasgasservice.com/account)

 ---

 # Web Scraping for Bill Data from Texas Gas Service Website

-This project utilizes Playwright for browser automation, BeautifulSoup for HTML parsing, and Pandas for data manipulation to scrape bill data from the Texas Gas Service website.
+This project utilizes Playwright for browser automation, BeautifulSoup for HTML parsing, and Pandas for data manipulation to scrape bill data from the Texas Gas Service website.[https://www.texasgasservice.com/account](https://www.texasgasservice.com/account)

 ## Overview